Rick-Phoenix/sketch/docs/src/tsconfig_presets.md

 These presets contain all of the fields of a normal `tsconfig.json` file, with the addition of an extra field called `extend-presets`, which allows you to extend a basic preset from another one.

+>ℹ️ You can omit the ts_config field entirely, and the defaults will be used.

 ## Example

 Let's start with some basic starting point here: